 7.1.
-Earthquake Alarm Response Procedural Checklist.
+Earthquake Alarm Response Procedural Checklist

 This document outlines a procedural checklist for AEIC earthquake alarm response.
-In this paper, double quotes indicate a button or menu option, and mouse clicks are assumed to be a left mouse click unless noted.
+In this paper, double quotes indicate a button, green text indicates an action, and mouse clicks are assumed to be a left mouse click unless noted.
 Blue text indicates a program.
 This outline is in 6 parts: